-1- Spontaneous OAE:
+1- Spontaneous OAE: (not usually used)

-- Occurs in the absence of any intentional stimulation of the ear. - Prevalence is in about 40-60% of normal hearing people. - When you record SOAE's, you average the number of samples of sounds in the ear and perform a spectral analysis. - The presence of SOAE's is usually considered to be a sign of cochlear health, - but the absence of SOAE's is not necessarily a sign of abnormality.
+- Occurs in the absence of any intentional stimulation of the ear.
+You have the emission without stimulation. - Prevalence is in about 40-60% of normal hearing people. - When you record SOAE's, you average the number of samples of sounds in the ear and perform a spectral analysis. - The presence of SOAE's is usually considered to be a sign of cochlear health, - but the absence of SOAE's is not necessarily a sign of abnormality.